What is an intelligent system?: Examples of intelligent systems

-The development of expert systems contributed to the practical success of AI in the 1980s with many commercial systems in multiple domains.
-They were applied to perform automatically tasks such as the following: \begin{itemize} \item \textit{Classification}: Find the category of an object using observations (e.g., determine the presence of a mineral, recommend a type of investment, detect abnormal behaviors). \item \textit{Diagnosis:} Find the causes of symptoms (e.g., medical diagnosis, mechanical diagnosis). \item \textit{Temporal projection}: Estimate the future behavior of a dynamic system (e.g., economic market prediction). \item \textit{Assignment/Scheduling}: Assign a set of resources to a set of needs (e.g., assign airplanes to gates in a airport). \item \textit{Configuration}: Create a design that satisfy some requirements (e.g., design the machinery of an elevator). \item \textit{Planning}: Find a set of actions to reach a desired state (e.g., emergency evacuation planner) \end{itemize}

-\subsubsection{First generation expert systems}
+\subsection{First generation expert systems}

+The development of expert systems contributed to the success of AI in the 1980s with many commercial systems in multiple domains.
 The first generation of expert systems used mainly heuristic reasoning with symbolic knowledge representations such as rules.
-For example, Mycin was one of the first expert systems that was used sucessfully as a model in other types of problems.
-Mycin was developed at the Stanford university in the 1970s \parencite{Buchanan-1984} and it was able to diagnose infectious diseases and propose therapies.
-This system has the following two main functional components:
+For example, Mycin was one of the first expert systems and was used as a model for building other systems in different domains.
+Mycin was developed at Stanford University in the early 1970s to diagnose infectious diseases \parencite{Buchanan-1984}.
+This system presents some of the functional components described in this paper:

-\begin{itemize} \item \textit{Interaction.} The information about patients is obtained through the communication with the user.
-Dialogue with the user is done in a question-answering process with prefixed questions and answers.
+\begin{itemize} \item \textit{Communicating with others.} The information about patients is obtained through the communication with the user.
+The dialogue with the user is developed in a question-answer process with prefixed sets of potential answers.
 Mycin asks questions about the patient and cultures.
-The questions are adapted to the previous answers (questions have context).
-The user may answer with uncertainty and may ask for explanations.
-Mycin presents diagnosis and therapy recommendation \item \textit{Deliberation.} Mycin diagnoses the causes of the symptoms finding the possible infectious organisms.
-Mycin uses a heuristic classification method with a knowledge base with 450 rules and backward chaining.
-Mycin includes an original method for approximate reasoning (certainty factors as values in [-1, +1]).
-In addition, Mycin recommends therapies using a method based on a generate and test procedure. \end{itemize}
+The user may answer with uncertainty and ask for explanations.
+Mycin presents the result of the diagnostic process and a recommended therapy. \item \textit{Situation analysis.} Mycin diagnoses the causes of the symptoms finding the possible infectious organisms.
+Mycin uses a heuristic classification method with a knowledge base with about 450 rules and backward chaining.
+Mycin includes an original method for approximate reasoning (using certainty factors as values in the interval \([-1, +1]\)).
+One of the interesting abilities of Mycin is that it is one of the first systems that was able to generate explanations.
+The content of the rules used by the system during reasoning were presented to justify how conclusions were reached. \item \textit{Reasoning about actions.} Mycin recommends therapies for the identified infectious organism using an approach based on a generate and test procedure. \end{itemize}